linxuanm/language-and-compiler-course/README.md

 lload <local_var_index>: pushes local variable <local_var_index> onto the stack lstore <local_var_index>: pops the top of the stack into local variable <local_var_index>

+neg: negates the value at the top of the stack
 add: pops two values off the stack, and pushes their sum onto the stack
 subtract: pops <a> and <b> (in that order) off the stack, and pushes <b> - <a> onto the stack
 mul: pops two values off the stack, and pushes their product onto the stack